Consumer price index: Transaction prices

 Furthermore, expenditure on enlarging or reconstructing an owner-occupied dwelling would be covered, in addition to regular maintenance and repair.
-Two arguments of an almost theological character are advanced in connection with this transactions approach.
+Two arguments of almost theological character are advanced in connection with this transactional approach.

-One argument is that purchases of new dwellings are treated as 'investment' in the system of national accounts, so should not enter a consumption price index.
+One argument is that purchases of new dwellings are treated as "investment" in the system of national accounts and should not enter a consumption price index.
 It is said that this is more than just a matter of terminological uniformity.
-For example, it may be thought to help understanding and facilitate economic analysis if what is included under the heading of 'consumption' is the same in the consumer price index and in the national income and expenditure accounts.
-Since these accounts include the equivalent rental value of owner-occupied dwellings, the equivalent rental approach would have to be applied in the consumer price index too.
+For example, it may be thought to help understand and facilitate economic analysis if what is included under the heading "consumption" is the same in the consumer price index and in the national income and expenditure accounts.
+Since these accounts include the equivalent rental value of owner-occupied dwellings, the equivalent rental approach would have to be applied to the consumer price index too.
 But the national accounts do not apply it to other durables, so the argument demands consistency in one respect but accepts its rejection in another.

 The other argument is that the prices of new dwellings should exclude that part reflecting the value of the land, since this is an irreproducible and permanent asset that cannot be said to be consumed.
-This would presumably mean deducting site value from the price of a dwelling, site value presumably being defined as the price the site would fetch at auction if the dwelling were not on it.
+This would presumably mean deducting site value from the price of a dwelling, with site value being defined as the price the site would fetch at auction if the dwelling were not on it.
 How this is to be understood in the case of multiple dwellings remains unclear.